decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 **Benefit to Decred Ecosystem:**

-By supporting this proposal, Decred community stakeholders can equip the Decred ecosystem with a mechanism to attract skilled BD executives to develop relationships with major ecosystem co-development partners, and to gather additional funding for the project from these partners, as well as to define real-world requirements for Decred contractors, in order to accelerate the pace of build-out of the protocol and software tools within the Decred ecosystem.
+By supporting this proposal, Decred community stakeholders can equip the Decred ecosystem with a mechanism to attract skilled BD executives to develop relationships with major ecosystem co-development partners, and to gather additional funding for the project from these partners, as well as to define real-world projects and requirements for Decred contractors, in order to accelerate the pace of build-out of the protocol and software tools within the Decred ecosystem in a pragmatic way.